Blog

 What security standards does Zapier follow?

 Zapier follows standard cloud security practices.
 It uses TLS encryption, role-based access, and two-factor authentication.
-The platform is SOC 2 Type II compliant, meaning it meets key criteria for data security and confidentiality.
-Data is encrypted in transit and at rest.
+The platform is SOC 2 Type II, CCPA, and GDPR compliant, meaning it meets key criteria for data security and confidentiality.
+Data is encrypted in transit and at rest, and you have access to detailed audit logs.
+It also supports SSO and SAML.

 What kind of compliance and security does Boomi offer?